 You will receive a written response to your invitation within two weeks and if the invitation is accepted, you will be asked to complete an engagement form requesting detailed information, event programme and speech notes (if applicable), dress code, parking details etc.

-The Lord-Lieutenant is Her Majesty The Queen’s representative within Cambridgeshire and should be accorded the same etiquette and protocol as any member of the Royal Family when attending any event in the county in an official capacity.
+The Lord-Lieutenant is His Majesty The King’s representative within Cambridgeshire and should be accorded the same etiquette and protocol as any member of the Royal Family when attending any event in the county in an official capacity.
 This Lord-Lieutenant is therefore the principal guest and takes precedence over all the other guests.
 A representative from the organisation must meet the Lord-Lieutenant on arrival, and the Lord-Lieutenant should be hosted throughout the event proceedings until their departure.
 If people are seated, it is usual for the host to arrange for the Lord-Lieutenant to be announced upon entering the venue, so that those present may stand.
 The person making the announcement should do so by saying: ‘Ladies and gentlemen, please stand to receive the Lord-Lieutenant’.
 Please be familiar with this further information on protocols for visits.

 The Vice Lord-Lieutenant and Deputy Lieutenants